harrygao56/harrygao56/README.md

 <h1 align="center">Hi , I'm Harry Gao <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
-<h4 align="center">I'm a Computer Science + Philosophy-Neuroscience-Psychology Student at Washington University in St. Louis (I know, it's a mouthful).
+<h4 align="center">I'm majoring in Computer Science + Math with a minor in Psychology at Washington University in St. Louis.
 I love learning new things, deep conversations, and the Oxford comma.
 One of my favorite things to do is throwing myself headfirst into a challenge and not looking up until I've solved it.</h4>
 <br>

 ## Some Cool Things I Did Recently